kcp-dev/kcp/docs/content/concepts/braindump.md

 across logical clusters of a shard.
-And inside of that list, all objects, the resource versions of those objects, they follow the same linear ordering guarantees as in one Kubernetes cluster, which means you can wildcard list objects for all logical clusters on a shard and you can use that information to back an informer, so a reflector-based informer with list and watch support.
+And inside of that list, all objects, the resource versions of those objects, they follow the same linear ordering guarantees as in one Kubernetes cluster, which means you can wildcard list objects for all logical clusters on a shard, and you can use that information to back an informer, so a reflector-based informer with list and watch support.
 And we can use the same informer infrastructure of Kubernetes to have informers for one shard.
 Now we will go into details of a multi-shard architecture soon, but